Jim Henson Company Lot: Construction

-Charlie Chaplin (1919–1952)
+Chaplin Studios (1919–1952)

 Many of Chaplin's classic films were shot at the studios, including The Kid (1921), The Gold Rush (1925), City Lights (1931), Modern Times (1936), The Great Dictator (1940), Monsieur Verdoux (1947), and Limelight (1952).
 Chaplin also filmed many famous visitors at his studios on La Brea, including Winston Churchill, Helen Keller, Lord Mountbatten, and Harry Lauder.

 The studios saw a number of changes over the next 20 years.
 The two open-air stages were converted to closed soundstages in the mid-1930s, before the filming of Modern Times, and a smaller stage was also built over the site of the studio swimming pool at that time.
 Stage 2 had previously been seriously damaged by a fire during production of The Circus in 1927.
 Also, the expansion of La Brea Avenue in 1928–29 forced the physical movement of the buildings adjacent to the street back 15 ft from their original locations, causing some disruption to the filming of City Lights.

 In 1942, Chaplin sold the northern portion of the property, the portion containing the residence, tennis courts, and a portion of his backlot, to Safeway Stores.
 The house was demolished, and a shopping center was built in its place.

 In October 1943, Chaplin's studios were opened up for the first time to be used to shoot an outside production, My Client Curly, released as Once Upon a Time (1944), produced by Columbia Pictures.
 The Los Angeles Times reported at the time that the Chaplin Studio "has been more or less sacrosanct, in the sense that outsiders were practically never permitted to work there."
 However, studio manager Alfred Reeves told the Times that the Chaplin organization was "not going into the space rental business," and that the use of the studios by Columbia would not create a precedent.

 In 1949, the studios were reportedly the site of Greta Garbo's last screen test.

 Television production (1953–1966)

-Chaplin left the US in October 1952 amid political persecution, and sold the studio the following year to Webb and Knapp for $650,000.
+Chaplin left the US in October 1952 amid political persecution and sold the studio the following year to Webb and Knapp for $650,000.
 The new owner had planned to tear down the studio, but it was quickly leased to a television production company and became known as Kling Studios.
 In 1955, it was used to shoot the Adventures of Superman television series starring George Reeves.

 Beginning in 1959, Red Skelton shot his television series at the facility, and in April 1960 Skelton purchased the studio.
 From behind a desk in the office once occupied by Chaplin, Skelton said:

 I'm not the head of the studio.
 I'll be president and just own the joint. ...
 Seriously, I couldn't be a studio executive because I'm not qualified. ...
 I've got a nice enough racket trying to make people laugh and don't intend to foul that up.
 And, besides, that's harder than running a studio.